rtCamp/transcoder/README.md

 * ENHANCEMENTS

- * Changed the admin notice for users.
+ * Changed the admin notice for users on transcoder tabs and main dashboard page.
  * Removed the subscription reminder notice shown when no API key is configured.

 #### 1.3.6 [February 27, 2024] ####